 "Additional Services" means any work that is determined by CITY to be necessary for the proper completion of the Project, but which is not included within the Scope of Services described at Exhibit A. CITY may elect to, but is not required to, authorize Additional Services up to the maximum amount of compensation set forth for Additional Services in this Section 4.
-CONSULTANT shall provide Additional Services only by advanced, written authorization from CITY as detailed in this Section.
-Additional Services, if any, shall be authorized by CITY with a Task Order assigned and authorized by CITY's Project Manager, as identified in Section 13 (Project Management).
+CONSULTANT shall provide Additional Services only by advanced, written authorized by CITY with a Task Order assigned and authorized by CITY's Project Manager, as identified in Section 13 (Project Management).
 Each Task Order shall be in substantially the same form as Exhibit A-1, entitled "PROFESSIONAL SERVICES TASK ORDER".
 Each Task Order shall contain a specific scope of services, schedule of performance and maximum compensation amount, in accordance with the provisions of this Agreement.
 Compensation for Additional Services shall be specified by CITY in the Task Order, based on whichever is lowest: the compensation structure set forth in Exhibit C-1, or a negotiated lump sum.

 To accept a Task Order, CONSULTANT shall sign the Task Order and return it to CITY's Project Manager within the time specified by the Project Manager, and upon authorization by CITY (defined as counter-signature by the CITY Project Manager), the fully executed Task Order shall become part of this Agreement.
-The cumulative total compensation to CONSULTANT for all Task Orders authorized under this Agreement shall not exceed the amount of compensation set forth for Additional Services in this Section 4.
+The cumulative total compensation to CONSULTANT for all Task Orders authorized under this Agreement shall not exceed the amount of compensation set forth for Additional Services $\underbrace{523187316}{523187316}$ 4.
 CONSULTANT shall only be compensated for Additional Services performed under an authorized Task Order and only up to the maximum amount of compensation set forth for Additional Services in this Section 4.
 Performance of and payment for any Additional Services are subject to all requirements and restrictions in this Agreement.